Origin and History

 In January and February 1760, a detachment of the battalion took part in the famous expedition against the Irish Coasts.
 On February 28, on its way home, the squadron was attacked by the British.
 Several soldiers of the detachment were wounded.
 The detachment was finally taken prisoners and brought to Ramsey on the Isle of Man then to Belfast where it arrived on March 2.
 On May 10, it was freed and transported to France.
 The regiment spent the rest of the campaign of 1760 as well as the campaign of 1761 on garrison duty.

-In 1762, the regiment was part of the French corps sent to the king of Spain to attack Portugal, allied to the British.
-It left France in March 1762.
+In 1762, the regiment was part of the French corps sent to the King of Spain to assist him in the invasion of Portugal, which had recently sided with Great Britain.
+The regiment left France in March.
 On August 25, it was at the capture of Almeida and those of a few little places on the Portuguese border.
-In then remained cantoned in Andalousia till the signature of the peace preliminaries.
+In then remained cantoned in Andalousia until the signature of the peace preliminaries.

 |Coat||grey-white with copper buttons on the right side